-The Board should:
+The Board of Education should:

-- 1. Develop and adopt a comprehensive PE plan that meets the Commissioner's regulations and file it with SED, as required. - 2.
+- 1. Develop and adopt a comprehensive PE plan that meets the Commissioner's regulations and file the plan with SED, as required. - 2.
 Ensure that all students in the District receive the required amount of PE.